ryanlovelock98/portfolioanalysis/README.md

 # portfolioanalysis

-This repository contains an R script, an Rmarkdown script for performing portfolio analysis on an excel file.
+This repository contains an R script and an Rmarkdown script for performing portfolio analysis on an equity portfolio.

 Files:\
 portfolio_analysis.R: R script for processing, analysing and preparing the data\
 report.Rmd: Rmarkdown script for exporting a html report containing the analysis\
-data: Excel file including portfolio data\
+data: Excel file including portfolio data

 Instructions:
 1. Clone the repository to your local machine.